Mike-C-Sanders/Mike-C-Sanders-Algorithms/README.md

 - Insertion Sort
 - Shell Sort - using 3x+1 incrementing for a Big O of nlogn.
 - Merge Sort - using recursion for implementation.
+- Quicksort - my first pass at quicksort.
+There's currently a bug in my solution, looking for a resolution to the infinite loop.

 ## Data-Structures